anders-s-olsen/Mlops_project/reports/README.md

 >
 > Answer:

-We did make use of DVC in the following way: To begin with, we had the MNIST data stored in a Google drive account that we all had access to.
+We made use of DVC in the following way: To begin with, we had the MNIST data stored in a Google drive account that we all had access to.
 Later in the project we set up a storage bucket in Google cloud.
 DVC helped us ensure data quality by always having a version of data in the cloud.
 We used Google cloud storage to keep most of our pipeline using the same online tool.
 Likewise, DVC works well with git, so it is quite easy to incorporate.
 In the end it helped us in controlling the make-dataset part of our pipeline and made things easier when training our model.
+It also ensured that the if the raw data had been faultily changed we could roll the change back.

 ### Question 11